Blue Line (Mumbai Metro): Rolling stock

 Six international firms - Siemens, Bombardier, Alstom, Rotem-Hyundai, CNR Changchun, and Nippon Sharyo - were shortlisted to provide rolling stock for the line, but CSR Puzhen was ultimately chosen to supply rolling stock.
 CSR Puzhen was awarded a contract in May 2008 to supply 16 trains of 4 cars each for a total fee of ₹6 billion.
 The first rake was shipped from Shanghai on 23 March 2010, and the last rake arrived at Mumbai port by the end of February 2014.

-Line 1 was allotted 64 coaches.
+Blue Line was allotted 64 coaches.
 Fourteen trains (of four cars) are in service during rush hour, and seven or eight in non-peak hours.
-All coaches are air-conditioned and have humidity control, and designed to reduce noise and vibration.
+All coaches are air-conditioned and have humidity control, and are designed to reduce noise and vibration.
 Each coach is approximately 2.9 m wide and has 48 seats.
 A coach has a capacity of 375 passengers, and a single four car train has a total capacity of 1500 passengers.
 The coach body is made of lightweight stainless steel, with fire resistant metal doors.
 Coaches have metallic silver colour exteriors, and can be covered with vinyl sheets to display advertisements.
 The interior features anti-skid floors, and longitudinal seats with dedicated space to accommodate wheelchairs.
-Trains on Line 1 are fitted with the VTS Firetide 7010 video transmission system.
+Trains on Blue Line are fitted with the VTS Firetide 7010 video transmission system.
 Coaches are also fitted with LED displays showing dynamic route map, and LCD TVs for entertainment, information and advertising.
 Windows in coaches are made of double glazed laminated glass to shut out noise.
-Each coach has 8 externally hung, sliding bi-parting doors except the pilot cabin which has only 2.
+Each coach has eight externally hung, sliding bi-parting doors except the pilot cabin which has only 2.
 Doors are broad to enable wheelchair access.
 The maximum gap between the station platform and the doors is 85 mm.
-Trains are outfitted with a number of features for safety and convenience, including 3D route maps, first-aid kits, fire-fighting equipment and intercom systems permitting communication with the train driver.
+Trains are outfitted with a number of features for safety and convenience, first-aid kits, fire-fighting equipment and intercom systems permitting communication with the train driver.
 Each coach contains a black box to assist in accident investigations.